Types of Namkeen: Complete Guide to Indian Savoury Snacks 2026

 Why Indians Love Namkeen

 Namkeen fits into almost every part of Indian life.
+People enjoy it:

 • With morning tea or coffee